cbdevnet/websocksy/README.md

 The listen port may either be exposed to incoming WebSocket clients directly or via a proxying webserver such as nginx.

+Exactly one backend can be active at run time.
+Specifying the backend parameter a second time will unload the first backend and load the requested one, losing all configuration.
+Options will be applied in the order specified to the backend loaded at the time.

 ### Command line arguments

 * `-p <port>`: Set the listen port for incoming WebSocket connections (Default: `8001`)